11 Reasons to Visit & Exciting Things to Do in Chiapas, MexicoMexico

 6. The city of San Cristobal makes a colorful base.

-It’s easy to overlook the city of San Cristobal in all of the nature that surrounds it, but the city is also worthy of some attention.
+It’s easy to overlook the city of San Cristobal in all of the nature that surrounds it, but there are plenty of things to do in San Cristobal, and city is also worthy of some attention.

 San Cristobal makes a perfect base in Chiapas: it’s reasonably priced, has plenty of transportation and tourism companies available to arrange excursions, there are tons of food and dining options (we had our first Pad Thai since Asia–definitely not as good as on Koh Tao, but a noble effort!), and it’s so colorful!